 In this example "Control System is acceptably safe to operate" is a short phrase, describing the goal, while G1 is a human-readable identifier of the goal.

-In this standard, the short phrase shall be captured as UML model element name -NamedElement::name field.
-Human-readable identifier shall be stored in a separate tag, defined in this profile - GSNNode::id.
+In this standard, the short phrase shall be captured as UML model element name - NamedElement::name field.
+Human-readable identifier shall be stored in a separate tag, defined in the Core profile - IDCarrier::id..